Castration anxiety: Empirical testing

 Sarnoff et al. surmised that men differ in their degree of castration anxiety through the castration threat they experienced in childhood.
 Therefore, these men may be expected to respond in different ways to different degrees of castration anxiety that they experience from the same sexually arousing stimulus.
 The experimenters aimed to demonstrate that in the absence of a particular stimulus, men who were severely threatened with castration, as children, might experience long-lasting anxiety.
 The researchers claimed that this anxiety is from the repressed desires for sexual contact with women.
 It was thought that these desires are trying to reach the men's consciousness.
 The experimenters deduced that unconscious anxiety of being castrated might come from the fear the consciousness has of bodily injury.
 The researchers concluded that individuals who are in excellent health and who have never experienced any serious accident or illness may be obsessed by gruesome and relentless fears of dying or of being killed.

 In another article related to castration anxiety, Hall et al. investigated whether sex differences would be found in the manifestations of castration anxiety in their subject's dreams.
 The researchers hypothesized that male dreamers would report more dreams that would express their fear of castration anxiety instead of dreams involving castration wish and penis envy.
-They further hypothesized that women will have a reversed affect, that is, female dreamers will report more dreams containing fear of castration wish and penis envy than dreams including castration anxiety.
+They further hypothesized that women will have a reversed effect, that is, female dreamers will report more dreams containing fear of castration wish and penis envy than dreams including castration anxiety.
 The results demonstrated that many more women than men dreamt about babies and weddings and that men had more dreams about castration anxiety than women.